fluxloop/pure-sdk/Android/README.md

 ### Dependencies
 The SDK depends on the *play-services-ads-identifier* and *play-services-location* artifacts from com.google.android.gms.

-*IMPORTANT: IF YOU ARE UPGRADING FROM A VERSION PRIOR TO 1.2.28, MAKE SURE TO REMOVE ANY REMAINING REFERENCES TO AWARENESS UNLESS IT'S BEING USED BY YOUR APPLICATION.
-THE SDK IS NO LONGER USING THE AWARENESS API.*
+*IMPORTANT:* IF YOU ARE UPGRADING FROM A VERSION PRIOR TO 1.2.28, MAKE SURE TO REMOVE ANY REMAINING REFERENCES TO AWARENESS UNLESS IT'S BEING USED BY YOUR APPLICATION.
+THE SDK IS NO LONGER USING THE AWARENESS API.

+*IMPORTANT SDK 29 CHANGES:* To request background location on Android 10 when targeting SDK 29, you need to add `Manifest.permission.ACCESS_BACKGROUND_LOCATION` as part of your location permission request. `android.permission.ACCESS_BACKGROUND_LOCATION` comes bundled with the SDK manifest, but if you're using the SDK without manifest merging, please add this permission manually.

 ### Installation